Solar PV Installation

 Solar panels are pretty much maintenance-free and should last for at least 25 years.

-Solar PV systems are relatively simple and have no moving parts, so they don't need much maintenance.
-However, within 25 years you’ll need to replace the inverter, which costs about £1,000 (some installers say it costs less).
+Solar PV systems are relatively simple and have no moving parts, so they don't need much looking after.
+However, within 25 years, you’ll need to replace the inverter, which costs about £1,000 (be wary – some installers say it costs less).

 What’s the best way of finding a reputable installation company?

 Request a site visit with a technical survey, not a sales visit, and get at least three quotes.
 Ask for recommendations and addresses of installations in your local area that you could go and see.
 You can use Which?
 Trusted Trader to find trustworthy local solar panel installers recommended by other solar panel customers.